Indus Arthur

-Indus Arthur (born Indus Jo Saugstad; April 28, 1941 – December 29, 1984) was a 1960s film and television actress.
+Indus Arthur (April 28, 1941 – December 29, 1984) born Indus Jo Saugstad, was an American film and television actress.

 Early life

 Arthur was from Los Angeles County.
 Both she and her grandmother were named for the Indus River in Tibet.
 Her grandmother once visited the river, and Arthur wished to do so.
 Her father, Mac Julian, was a still cameraman for Hollywood studios.
 He opposed the fact that Arthur and her two sisters were becoming involved in films.
 Arthur attended Hollywood High School and Trinity College in Dublin, Ireland.
 She also acted with the Dublin Players.

 Career

 Stage

 Arthur signed as the leading lady for the mystery play, Uncle Marston, in April 1963.
 The production was staged at the Stage Society Theater in Los Angeles, California.
 A reviewer referred to her acting prowess in the role of an agitated Derbyshire heiress, commenting "Arthur is a lovely, polished performer."
 Previously she had appeared in theater in London, England and at the Dublin Playhouse in Dublin, Ireland.